fomightez/pymol-binder/README.md

 Resources
 ---------

 - **Looking for something easier than even typical PyMol?
 Don't want to use code to generate fancy structure images and animations/movies?** Then check out [POLYVIEW-3D server](http://polyview.cchmc.org/polyview3d.html).
-Using that webtool you an fill out forms and check toggle boxes to choose options and settings and then have the server render your image or animation using PyMol behind-the-scemes.
+Using that webtool you an fill out forms and check toggle boxes to choose options and settings and then have the server render your image or animation using PyMol behind-the-scenes.

 Technical note
 --------------